List of men's footballers with 50 or more international goals: History

 Ali Daei was the first player to reach 100 international goals.

 The first player to score 50 international goals was Imre Schlosser of Hungary.
 He achieved the feat when he scored a brace (two goals) in a 6–2 victory against Austria on 3 June 1917.
 In total, he scored 59 international goals in 68 matches, playing his last match on 10 April 1927.
 (Note: Austrian sources reported that on 1 November 1908 Imre Schlosser scored a brace in a 5–3 victory against Austria; one Hungarian source credits the 4–2 to Béla Krempels, with UEFA also recognizing 59 goals in 68 appearances.)
 He remained the highest international goalscorer for 26 years, until his fellow countryman Ferenc Puskás broke the record in 1953.
 Puskás was the third player, after Poul Nielsen of Denmark, to achieve 50 goals in his international career.
 Nielsen achieved this feat on his 36th cap against Sweden in the 1924–28 Nordic Football Championship on 14 June 1925 and scored 52 goals in just 38 matches in his international career.
 Puskás netted his 50th goal on 24 July 1952, when he scored a brace in the semi-final match against Turkey at the 1952 Summer Olympics.
 However, Vivian Woodward scored 75 goals in 53 matches considered official internationals by the opposing sides, which would make him the first footballer to score 50 or more international goals, ahead of Imre Schlosser, and was the fastest to achieve the feat, scoring his 50th goal in his 32nd official international match, with a four-goal haul against Hungary on 31 May 1909.

-Puskás overall scored 84 goals in his international career, and remained the highest international goalscorer for 24 years following his 84th goal in 1956 against Austria, until Mokhtar Dahari of Malaysia broke the record in the Merdeka Tournament after scoring his 85th goal on 27 October 1980 against Kuwait and he went on to score 89 goals for his country in 142 international appearances.
+Puskás overall scored 84 goals in his international career, and remained the highest international goalscorer for 24 years following his 84th goal in 1956 against Austria, until Mokhtar Dahari of Malaysia broke the record in the Merdeka Tournament after scoring his 85th goal on 27 October 1980 against Kuwait; he went on to score 89 goals for his country in 142 international appearances.
+(Note: Mokhtar Dahari's goal tally was not revealed until March 2021.
+Prior to this, it was believed that Ferenc Puskás had been the all-time top international scorer until 2003.)
 In 2004, Ali Daei of Iran broke the record after scoring his 90th goal against Lebanon.